murlis97/portfolio-viz/storyboard.md

+# Internet vs Wall Street - Project Part II

+The [Internet vs Wall Street project - Part I](https://murlis97.github.io/portfolio-viz/final_project_mjsharma.html) involved defining the project and creating a project outline.
+The final message of the project and the target audience was still ill-defined.
+The part II of the project involved creation of a Storyboard, a Moodboard and user interviews to understand the impact of the project and possible improvements.
+While creating the Storyboard the target audience for the project started to become well-defined with more and more research about stock market trading.
+It turns out more than half of the households in the US have some sort of an investment and the stock market.

+## Project Updates through Storyboard and Moodboard creation
+- The biggest change in the project during the Storyboarding process was the change in the final call to action.
+Instead of concluding that the Internet vs Wall Street conflict is 'democratic' and 'moral' or 'immoral' the final conclusion is now focused on the traders.
+The project now advises the traders to stay away from the 'trending stonks' that are pushed by the r\WallStreetBets forum by explaining the risks involved in these stocks.
+It highlights the difference between safe long-term investments and highly risky short-term bets in these volatile stocks backed by a mob-mentality.
+- The Natural vs Unnatural Growth comparison now fits much better in the overall data story of understanding the Trader's motivations and guiding them towards the final call to action.
+- The analysis of risks involved now becomes the crux of the project, where the data story needs to convince a Trader very well.

+_________

 ## Internet vs Wall Street - Storyboard
 The following storyboard shows the structure of the [Internet vs Wall Street Project](/portfolio-viz/final_project_mjsharma.html) as events of late January in the stock market are explained in through project.
 It highlights the major sections of the story that will be covered in the project.